CulturesSupports/Culture.Support/Readme.md

 - a philosophy as stealing work place titles is not the same as become original and valued

+- a fake value theft is not the same as having the original honor

 im here to code own pro daytime repository work
 -----------